Battle of Passchendaele: German tactical changes

-After setting objectives 1–2 mi distant on 31 July, the British attempted shorter advances of approximately 1500 yd in August but were unable to achieve these lesser objectives on the south side of the battlefield, because the rain soaked ground and poor visibility were to the advantage of the defenders.
+After setting objectives 1–2 mi distant on 31 July, the British attempted shorter advances of approximately 1500 yd in August but were unable to achieve these lesser objectives in the south of the battlefield, because the rain soaked ground and poor visibility were to the advantage of the defenders.
 After the dry spell in early September, British advances had been much quicker and the final objective was reached a few hours after dawn, which confounded the German counter-attack divisions.
 Having crossed 2 mi of mud, the Eingreif divisions found the British already dug in, with the German forward battle zone and its weak garrison gone beyond recapture.
 In August, German front-line divisions had two regiments deployed in the front line, with the third regiment in reserve.
 The front battalions had needed to be relieved much more frequently than expected due to the power of British attacks, constant artillery-fire and the weather.
 Replacement units became mixed up with ones holding the front and reserve regiments had failed to intervene quickly, leaving front battalions unsupported until Eingreif divisions arrived some hours later.

 In July and August, German counter-attack (Eingreif) divisions had conducted an "advance to contact during mobile operations", which had given the Germans several costly defensive successes.
 After the Battle of the Menin Road Ridge, German tactics were changed.
 After another defeat on 26 September, the German commanders made more tactical changes to counter the more conservative form of limited attacks adopted by the British.
 German counter-attacks in September had been "assaults on reinforced field positions", due to the restrained nature of British infantry advances.
 The fine weather in early September had greatly eased British supply difficulties, especially in ammunition and the British made time to establish a defence in depth on captured ground, protected by standing artillery barrages.
-The British attacked in dry, clear conditions, with more aircraft over the battlefield for counter-attack reconnaissance, contact patrol and ground-attack operations.
+The British attacked in dry, clear conditions, with more aircraft over the battlefield for counter-attack reconnaissance.
+It had also been found in 1916 that corps headquarters had become aware of the situation from the reports of aircrew on contact-patrol, where reconnaissance aircraft flew low over the battlefield to map the positions of British troops.
+Brigade headquarters had been ignorant of events and arrangements were made for the swift transmission of information forwards.
 Systematic defensive artillery-fire was forfeited by the Germans, due to uncertainty over the position of their infantry, just when the British infantry benefited from the opposite.
 German counter-attacks were costly failures and on 28 September, Thaer wrote that the experience was "awful" and that he did not know what to do.